 Warning: Last items in stock!

 One of the five Winsor & Newton oil colour ranges, Winton Oil Colour offers quality at an affordable price.
 The wide spectrum of 47 colours within the Winton Oil Colour range allows cleaner, brighter mixes and infinite hues, with exceptional covering power and strong intensity of tint.
-Excellent retention of brush and palette knife strokes is provided by Winton Oil Colour’s stiff, uniform consistency.
+Excellent retention of brush and palette knife strokes is provided by Winton Oil Colour’s stiff, uniform consistency in the Winton oil colour range.

 What is Oil Colour?